shemilkumar/netflix-clone/README.md

 ## Step 4 : Run the Application

-After opening the code folder in your development environment,<br/> open your terminal on your environment and run this command
+After opening the downloaded source code folder in your development environment(VS code, Atom, etc),<br/> open your development environment's terminal and run this command for installing node modules

+### `npm install`

+#### For running the Application, run this command
 ### `npm start`